mramshaw/Red-Flag/README.md

     make clean

+## Privacy & Compliance

+For competitive reasons, most firms may well favour an on-premises solution to a cloud-based one.
+And this bears consideration for legislative reasons as well, as many countries have data residency requirements.
+Where data access needs to be audited, this may well prove to be another consideration to take into account.

 ## To Do

 This is largely a list of elements that are out of scope of the current exercise.